Advertise your Pathology Conferences and Webinars with us!

 Pragmatic Approaches to Daily Practice

-Join USCAP in Montréal, Canada for the 2023 Diagnostic Pathology Update (DPU).
+Join USCAP in Amsterdam, the Netherlands for the 2024 Diagnostic Pathology Update (DPU).
 DPU combines expert subspecialized academic faculty with a unique destination venue.
-Come for the premier education in a breadth of pathology subjects and stay to explore all Montréal has to offer.
-From its exquisite architecture to the art and dining, this UNESCO City of Design is the perfect location to receive relevant pathology updates.
+Come for the premier education in a breadth of pathology subjects and stay to explore all Amsterdam and its surrounding area has to offer.
+Bike or walk around the city to explore the various neighborhoods, museums, beaches, and festivals.

-Course Directors: Jason L. Hornick, MD, PhD and Cristina Magi-Galluzzi, MD, PhD
+Course Directors: Steven D. Billings, MD and Cristina Magi-Galluzzi, MD, PhD

 USCAP Presents: